 -They cost twice as much but last up to 3 times as long.

 Personally.
 I don't like them.
 Mostly the way they corner and the way they look.
 But the traction is undeniable.
 You have to try one.
-We usually get
+We usually get the tubeless

 because the sidewall is stiffer.
 We still but tubes in them of course, usually the heavy duty.